mssamhan31/Solar-Curtailment/CONTRIBUTING.md

 # Code review process
 The owner of this project is Baran who is assisted mainly by Samhan.
 Samhan will be the person mostly do the project.
-So, any changes will be mainy reviewed by Samhan, but he will ask Baran's approval if it is a major change.
+So, any changes will be mainy reviewed by him, but he will ask Baran's approval if it is a major change.
 Samhan will work on this project on a daily basis, so any review will be done in 1-3 working-days.

 # Correspondence
 If there is any questions regarding the project, reach Samhan by email : m.samhan@student.unsw.edu.au